-Registration is now open for the Workshop on Verification Inter-Comparison, which will be held 21 - 23 September 2016 in Bologna, Italy.
-Abstract submission deadline is 30 June 2016, and registration deadline is 1 September 2016.
+Workshop on Verification Inter-Comparison will be held 21 - 23 September 2016 in Bologna, Italy.

 There will also be a MesoVICT session (NWP7) at the 16th EMS Annual Meeting and 11th European Conference on Applied Climatology (ECAC) in Trieste, Italy, which takes place 12 - 16 September 2016.